 All SSARs should be reported by telephone to the Central Coordinating Office and recorded on the study IT system immediately.

-Suspected serious transfusion reactions in patients who receive convalescent plasma should additionally be reported to Serious Hazards of Transfusions (SHOT) and through the MHRA Serious Adverse Blood Reactions and Events (SABRE) system.
+[UK only] Suspected serious transfusion reactions in patients who receive convalescent plasma should additionally be reported to Serious Hazards of Transfusions (SHOT) and through the MHRA Serious Adverse Blood Reactions and Events (SABRE) system.

 Central assessment and onward reporting of SUSARs